reactors-io/reactors-io.github.io/faq.md

 In this case, backpressure is necessary (although note, that a similar problem exists in classical actor systems, and that they don't give much to solve the problem for you - you need to implement backpressure itself).

 The good thing is, it is fairly straightforward to implement a `BackPressureChannel` in the Reactors framework, which, when established between two reactors, always ensures that the `Producer` does not overflow the `Consumer`.
-At the time of writing, this facility is planned to be included in the `io.reactors.protocol` package.
+Such a modular protocol is included in the `io.reactors.protocol` package.